MichaelCurrin/vsc-extension-quickstart/docs/development.md

 $ npm test
 ```

-That will also run the TypeScript compile and lint steps.
+That will also run the TypeScript compile step.

 Note that you must **exit** all instances of VS Code to run the tests, or you'll get this error: